A Multi-Million-Dollar Payday, at the Carwash

 Elephants Are Being Bought From Africa Because There Are 'Too Many" of Them

-Wildlife conservationists criticize zoos' plan to capture wild elephants
+Wildlife conservationists are dismayed at Zimbabwe's plan to capture wild elephants and sell them to zoos.